 Choose a certified water softener manufacturer

-As we mentioned earlier on, we’d recommend only going with models that are fully NSF/ANSI 44 certified.
+As we mentioned earlier, we’d recommend only going with models that are fully NSF/ANSI 44 certified.
 This ensures that it will meet the minimum requires for safety and efficiency, and will likely also ensure that your new system will last longer before needing to be replaced.

 How Does a Water Softener Work?